 What if I don't know English grammar very well?

-Most native speakers don't know English grammar well, so we have a ten-hour grammar component to the program so that graduates are prepared for this part of their future work.
+Most native speakers don't know English grammar well, so we have a dedicated ten-hour grammar component integral to the program which prepares graduates for this part of their future work.

 Are the course fees refundable?

 See the Official Refund/Withdrawal Policy for more information.